William Lonsdale (colonist): Colonial Australia

-He also had instructions from the Governor to submit direct to the Governor "Confidential Reports" on the developments at Port Phillip.
-It appears that the Governor was engaged in a power struggle with Sydney's Colonial bureaucracy, labelled the "Exclusives", his Colonial Secretary McLeay being a member of that group.
-This "Confidential Report" appeared necessary to ensure no one of significance gained too much prior advantage in any land development at this Port Phillip outpost.
-It also indicated that Captain William Lonsdale was held in high esteem by Governor Sir Richard Bourke who had personally chosen him to manage this Port Phillip settlement foundation.
+He also had instructions from the governor to submit "confidential reports" on the developments at Port Phillip.
+It appears that the Governor Bourke was engaged in a power struggle with Sydney's colonial bureaucracy, labelled the "Exclusives", his colonial secretary McLeay being a member of that group.
+This "confidential report" appeared necessary to ensure no one of significance gained too much prior advantage in any land development at this Port Phillip outpost.
+Captain William Lonsdale was held in high esteem by Governor Sir Richard Bourke, who had personally chosen him to manage this Port Phillip settlement foundation.

-Lonsdale's salary was 300 pounds Sterling, 50 pounds being deducted whilst he drew half pay from his Regiment as Commandant of a Company of the King's Own 4th at Port Phillip.
+Lonsdale's salary was 300 pounds Sterling, 50 pounds being deducted whilst he drew half pay from his regiment as Commandant of a Company of the King's Own 4th at Port Phillip.
 He received a 100-pound outfitting allowance for this new appointment.
-The Governor, with his authority over the Royal Navy in the region, instructed Captain William Hobson and HMS Rattlesnake, just arrived in Port Jackson, to transport Captain William Lonsdale, his family and public officers to Port Phillip.
-It was important that a warship of the Imperial Navy be present to reinforce the Governor's power, now delegated to Lonsdale as General Agent of Government.
-Lonsdale had to establish a new remote settlement that was only accessible by sea, as no overland route existed from Sydney to Port Phillip, as southern New South Wales was a vast forest with large rivers, yet to be explored.
+The governor, with his authority over the Royal Navy in the region, instructed Captain William Hobson and HMS Rattlesnake, just arrived in Port Jackson, to transport Captain William Lonsdale, his family and public officers to Port Phillip.
+Lonsdale had to establish a new remote settlement in an areas that was only accessible by sea, as southern New South Wales was a vast forest with large rivers, yet to be explored, with no overland route existing from Sydney to Port Phillip.
+Thus it was important that a warship of the Imperial Navy be present to reinforce the governor's power, now delegated to Lonsdale as General Agent of Government.

-Only twenty-one days had elapsed from the time Governor Bourke received Imperial authority to establish the settlement to the time Lonsdale sailed in HMS Rattlesnake for Port Phillip.
+Only twenty-one days had elapsed from the time Governor Bourke received imperial authority to establish the settlement to the time Lonsdale sailed in HMS Rattlesnake for Port Phillip.
 This speed reflected Bourke's concerns about the 200 illegal settlers at Port Phillip, who were claiming land and negotiating with the aboriginal natives for other areas.
-He needed to act quickly, and to the overall credit of the Sydney public service, they arranged it all in three weeks, but then the Governor was determined to make it happen.